I wouldn’t be able to do any of this without my husband.

 Zooming out of my little house, though, I know it’s not just me.
 And it’s about something far bigger than equal parenting.

 I’ve been listening to this fantastic podcast recently, The Guilty Feminist, and one of the comedians on the show said something that really stuck with me.
-She pointed out that the improvement in the status of black people in the US didn’t happen because black people changed – white people did.
+She pointed out that the improvement in the status of black people in the US didn’t happen because black people changed – but white people did.
 Black people could have done all the lobbying and marching and protesting they wanted, but ultimately white people needed to change for society to change.

 The same must be true for men and feminism.
 We need men to help change attitudes towards women in the workplace if we’re ever going to be truly equal.
 We need men to hire women, mentor women and promote women.
 We need men across the board, in all industries and levels and positions of power, to take sick leave when their children are home from school, to take any paternity leave offered – even if they get funny looks for doing it.
 We need men to speak out against rape culture, to say “don’t be a dick” when their friends say something gross, to really listen to the dialogue around women’s rights that’s going on right now.
 To look inside themselves and bring change from within.